SMC Global Citizenship Symposium Spring 2019

 Although not required, participants are strongly encouraged to submit projects that relate to the annual theme of

-"Promise and Peril of a Global Community"; only work that relates to the annual theme of "Promise and Peril of a Global Community" will be considered for the top cash prizes.
+"Justice"; only work that relates to the annual theme of "Justice" will be considered for the top scholarships.

-Any Class Project that relates to Global Citizenship;
+Any Class Project that relates to Global Citizenship from Spring semester 2018 through Spring semester 2019.

 Any non-class assigned Project that relates to Global Citizenship that was completed for the competition while enrolled in the 2018-2019 school year and was completed while under the guidance of an SMC instructor.